 The best cheap running headphones serve the very same purpose as their expensive counterparts: keeping you entertained and, more importantly, motivated when you’re out on a run.
 The only real difference between these and the best running headphones overall, then, is that these are a lot more affordable.
-Handy if you’ve already spent big on the right pair of shoes.
+Handy if you’ve already spent big on the right pair of running shoes.

 Just because these models are a lot more affordable doesn't mean that they don't have a strong focus on fit and comfort.
 All the models covered here have been thoroughly tested and given the seal of approval by our reviewers after trying them out on a run, so you can rest assured they won’t fall out when you’re putting in the miles.
 They also come rated for water resistance to help protect against sweat and rain.